martin12333/marti-onedrive/f8-notebooks/writing22.f8.md

+@breck7 @SRS...  ?

+I am going to try to run Ohayo from shell ...
+EDIT: OK, Ohayo depends on jtree **v49**

 is there a keyboard shortcut: to update the right-hand side of Ohayo (while editing on the left)?
 (I know, I can click to the right-hand side with the mouse to update)